 Again, the key is to put yourself in the visitor’s shoes.
 Determine what they have come to you for help with and then give them a clear next step that solves their immediate problem.
 People like problem solvers.

 4. Your website overwhelms your visitors with too many choices

 When the Apple iPod first came into production, there were many other MP3 players on the market.
+So how did they rise so astronomically above the rest?

 What Apple did differently was make the benefit of the iPod clear.
-Where other brands were spruiking the features of their products: How many gigs of storage, the materials used in production, and other technical jargon, Apple came out and said “1000 Songs in your pocket” clearly stating the benefit to the user.
+Where other brands were spruiking the features of their products: how many gigs of storage, the materials used in production, and other fancy or technical jargon, Apple came out and said ‘1000 songs in your pocket’.
+Perfect.
+Clearly stating the benefit to the user.

-6. Your website lacks a compelling offer
+6. Your website doesn’t have a compelling offer

 Does your website have testimonials from happy customers, reviews, case studies, logos of organisations you’re a member of and companies you’ve worked with?
 Is your website secure?
 All of these things are subconscious mental triggers of trust as a visitor browses your site.

-We don’t just design pretty looking websites; we build websites that convert visitors into leads which generate new business for our clients.
+We don’t just design pretty looking websites.
+We build websites that convert visitors into leads, generating new business for our clients.